 Find out more about our opportunities to learn and explore both at the museum and at home.

 In the galleries we offer a number of ways to connect with art and each other.

 - The ArtLens app allows you to learn about the artworks on your own, or you can take a free tour led by trained docents.

-- At the museum you can handle genuine works of art from the Education Art Collection in our Art Carts, and participate in activities like scavenger hunts on our family days called Second Sundays.
+- At the museum you can handle genuine works of art from the Education Art Collection in our Art Carts, and participate in art making at Open Studio for Families.

 - Visitors can also learn about special exhibitions and the museum's collection through a variety of programs, including artist talks, lectures and gallery talks, and our new, interactive Join In programs.

 - We also invite you to help us prepare for our Community Arts events like Parade the Circle and the Chalk Festival.